-This article goes over all of the EventBoard room display settings that are controlled in the admin dashboard.
-Settings controlled from the displays can be found in the iPad and Android articles.
+This article explains how the Teem space hierarchy works and provides recommendations for the EventBoard room display settings that are controlled in the admin dashboard.
+Settings controlled from the displays can be found in the iPad and Android-specific articles.

 There is a lot to learn about themes, we have created a whole article to cover this.
 To learn more click here.